Basic Theory for Beginners

 This section on Basic Theory is an introduction to those of you that have had little or no experience in music.

-Firstly we take a look at all the elements that make up 'music'... notes, clefs, staffs, rests, intervals, accidentals, time signatures, key signatures, etc., and then we look at how these elements interact and formulate.
+Firstly we take a look at all the elements that make up 'music'... notes, clefs, staffs, rests, intervals, accidentals, time signatures, key signatures, etc., and then we look at how these elements interact and create musical expression.
 In any field of study there is information we need to learn and apply, certain rules we need to follow, and even formulas to help us along the way.

 Music theory helps us to understand the music, along with its elements, principles, applications, rules, formulas, etc., and once we understand the music, we are better prepared to create the music.
 We will start with the very basics.